Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

+In the second experiment we conducted in 2023, \evo was configured with the settings used by our industrial partner, i.e., without the reset and SQL handling.
+To avoid conflicts with other teams which might test the same services, our industrial partner isolated a testing environment where all connected services are up and running, and databases have the same data as the main testing environment for running \evo.
+In this isolated environment, the databases and services (the SUT and its connected services) cannot be accessed by other teams.
+Thus, the tests generated by \evo could be further used in the main testing environment.
+Note that there might be side-effects when disabling the database reset, e.g., a sequence of executing tests might affect the results of other tests.
+However, such possible side-effect was deemed acceptable by our industrial partner.

 Furthermore, we found that, besides authentication restrictions, there also exist some restrictions based on intra-service business logic.
 For instance, an endpoint in a SUT \emph{X} might only accept requests which contain specific information, and the specific information could be put by an endpoint in another service \emph{Y}.
 Thus, in order to access the endpoint in the SUT \emph{X}, the endpoint in \emph{Y} must be invoked first, or the request must be sent by the endpoint in \emph{Y}.
 Such info among services are handled in an internal \textit{Tracer} service developed by Meituan.
-Thus, in order to access the endpoints in testing, we defined pre-actions to resolve such constraints in the case studies, and the invocation of the pre-actions would be handled with a probability as authentication in \evo, i.e., a probability to control whether the request contains such required info.
+Thus, in order to access the endpoints in testing, we extended \evo for providing a method for users to define pre-actions to resolve such constraints, and the invocation of the pre-actions would be handled with a probability as authentication in \evo, i.e., a probability to control whether the request contains such required information.
+The authentication is currently configured automatically in the driver generated by Meituan, using a default setting.

-\begin{result} \textbf{RQ1}: Applying \evo was evaluated as an overall easy task.
-But, due to limited access to the database and closely connected external services, there exist difficulties in resetting the state of the SUT.
-In addition, \evo lacks a native support for RPC used in the industrial case studies. \end{result}
+\begin{result} \textbf{RQ1.2}: The challenge of having a native support for fuzzing RPC APIs has been addressed with the latest version of \evo.
+However, due to complex interactions with databases and external services, there exist challenges in having an effective solution to properly reset the state of the SUT and enable SQL handling. \end{result}